Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Experiments

 \paragraph{Scalarization.} Because the learned policies need not be deterministic, its simplicity to implement, and to avoid making a choice between ESR and SER setting, the weighted sum has been chosen to instantiate MORL/D on this environment.

-\paragraph{Weight vectors.} For the initialization, weight vectors are uniformly generated on a unit simplex using the Riesz s-Energy method from~\citeA{blank_generating_2021}.
-Moreover, some MORL/D variants performs PSA's weight vectors adaptation (Equation~\ref{eq:PSA}) every 50,000 steps.\footnote{In our experience, it is also beneficial to normalize the reward components to facilitate the finding of weight vectors which lead to a diverse PF when the scale between objective values is different.}
+\paragraph{Weight vectors.} For initialization, weight vectors are uniformly generated on a unit simplex using the Riesz s-Energy method from~\citeA{blank_generating_2021}.
+Moreover, some MORL/D variants perform PSA's weight vector adaptation (Equation~\ref{eq:PSA}) every 50,000 steps.\footnote{In our experience, it is also beneficial to normalize the reward components to facilitate the finding of weight vectors which lead to a diverse PF when the scale between objective values is different.}

-\paragraph{Cooperation.} MORL/D vanilla does not implement any cooperation mechanism whereas MORL/D SB implements shared buffer across all the population.
+\paragraph{Cooperation.} MORL/D vanilla does not implement any cooperation mechanism, whereas MORL/D SB implements shared buffer across the entire population.
 In the latter, the neighborhood is all other policies in the population and the exchange happens continuously since the buffer is shared by everyone.

 \paragraph{Selection.} In all variants, each policy is attached to given weights (which can be adapted) and trained using those.
 To uniformly train all policies, candidates are chosen in a roulette-wheel fashion to sample the experiences.